a-taranenko/a-taranenko.github.io/Readme.md

 # My Personal Portfolio single-page Website

-This is a simple website that is currently in progress.
-Here is the [link](https://a-taranenko.github.io).
+This is my portfolio website that is currently under construction.
+Here is the direct [link](https://a-taranenko.github.io).

 ## Motivation